Frequently Answered Questions

 What is a cash transfer?

-If you have a Stocks & Shares ISA or General Investment Account (GIA) on another platform, you can transfer it to TILLIT.
+If you have a Stocks & Shares ISA, a General Investment Account (GIA) or a Pension with another provider, you can transfer it to TILLIT in cash or in-specie.
 By transferring your account to TILLIT as cash, your existing provider will sell down any holdings in your account to cash before transferring it to TILLIT.

 What kinds of assets can I transfer to TILLIT in specie?